 To close an image tag, all you need to do is put /> at the very end.
 Here is how an image tag works behind the scenes on a website.

 Image tags can have a lot more information than text tags thanks to attributes.
 Attributes tell the computer more information about the tag.
 Attributes are often used with image tags to help your computer learn more about the image you are using.

-Once you found an image or put an image on a web server, you will need to find the URL for the image.
-The URL can be found by right-clicking the image and open it in another table to find the image's source.
+Once you find an image or put an image on a web server, you will need to find the URL for the image.
+The URL can be found by right-clicking the image and opening it in another table to find the image's source.
 Finally, it is just copying and pasting the image's URL next to the source attribute.